 - Nickel metal hydride

 - Any other such dry cell battery capable of being recharged

 - Battery packs containing any of the above-mentioned batteries

 Please note: The law does not cover: any of the above-mentioned batteries/packs weighing 25 pounds or more; batteries used as the principal power source for a vehicle, such as an automobile, boat, truck, tractor, golf cart or wheelchair; batteries for storage of electricity generated by an alternative power source, such as solar or wind-driven generators; batteries for backup that is an integral component of an electronic device; or any non-rechargeable batteries such as common alkaline batteries.

-Who will be affected by the new law?
+Who is affected by the law?